tubearchivist/docs/mkdocs/docs/settings/application.md

 Example:

-- `all,100,all,30`: Get 100 max-parents and 30 max-replies-per-thread.
+- `all,100,all,30,all`: Get 100 max-parents and 30 max-replies-per-thread at any depth.
-- `1000,all,all,50`: Get a total of 1000 comments over all, 50 replies per thread.
+- `1000,all,all,50,2`: Get a total of 1000 comments over all, 50 replies per thread only 2 levels of depth.

 ### Comment sort method
 Change sort method between *top* or *new*.
 The default is *top*, as decided by YouTube.

 - The [Refresh Metadata](scheduling.md#refresh-metadata) background task will get comments from your already archived videos, spreading the requests out over time.

 Archiving comments is slow as only a few comments get returned per request with yt-dlp.
 Choose your configuration above wisely.
-Tube Archivist will download comments after the download queue finishes.
+Tube Archivist will download comments after the download queue finishes during post processing.
 Your videos will already be available while the comments are getting downloaded.

 ## Cookie